Case report: Squirrel Pox

 4, 8 & 10 September 2009

-4 September- Lila is looking very sad and lonely and is not too active.
+Lila is looking very sad and lonely and is not too active.
 I finally put her in with the other 3 and she perks up immediately.
 They all love to play together.

-8 September- wow!
+8 September Wow!
 Many of Anna's scabs on top of the pox are loose and falling off.
 I help about 60 of them off.
 Remember she has lots of small pox, while the others have big ones.
 The others' lesions have hardly even started scabbing over well.
 Under her scabs is healthy pink skin!
 I take her off

 TMS on 14 September (started 8/25), but keep EyeGuy and TummyBoy on it.

-- until this point I had been had feeding the babies 10cc 2/day of formula (1Esbilac: 2water: 1 heavy cream), but today I start feeding them only 1/day (in the morning) and leaving a bowl of formula in their cage.
+10 September Until this point I had been had feeding the babies 10cc 2/day of formula (1Esbilac: 2water: 1 heavy cream), but today I start feeding them only 1/day (in the morning) and leaving a bowl of formula in their cage.

 I CONTINUE TO GIVE THEM FORMULA (and other food too of course) THROUGHOUT THEIR WHOLE STAY AT WILD THINGS.
 Why not?
 I figure they can use all the good calories they can get while their bodies are fighting this disease.

-Nystop powder runs out sometime around 9/10.
+The Nystop powder runs out sometime around 9/10.
 I buy some anti-fungal powder at the drugstore and use this instead.
 But in my mind the best thing about the powder is that the talc probably helps dry up the pox, so for a few days when I don't have an antifungal powder I use baby powder and GoldBond powder and that seems to do the trick too.

-Chamomile Lotion that I figure will help on some of the worst lesions.
+I also get some Chamomile Lotion that I figure will help on some of the worst lesions.
 Does it?
 I'm not sure.

 WEIGHTS 9/10: